Home

 Is he responsible to help cover the increasing taxes and insurance?

-Joyce's Question: Both of our names are still on the deed, but I remained in the house after our divorce.
+Joyce's Question: I remained in the house after our divorce and we're both still on the deed.
 There is no mortgage, but taxes and home insurance have gone up over the years.
 Can I get him to pay some extra now to cover the increase in the costs?
 Also if I decided to sell the house, will he be responsible to pay for part of the new mortgage since my daughter will still be living at home?

 Brette's Answer: No, you can't get any more money for the increase in the cost of living.
 If you want to sell the home, the equity in it would be divided according to your judgment.
 It's unlikely you would be entitled to payments for another mortgage, unless your judgment orders him to do so.
 See an attorney.